Emergence of multiphase condensates from a limited set of chemical building blocks: Results

 \eqref{eq:Deltaeps-bound} is useful because it relates the interaction-matrix perturbation to its effect on the phase behavior in the worst-case scenario.
-Thus, to solve the inverse design problem to within a composition tolerance of $\eta$, we must limit deviations of the interaction matrix such that $\|\bm{\Delta\epsilon}\|_F \lesssim \min_\alpha \eta\lambda_1^{(\alpha)}$.
+Thus, to maintain the target molecular compositions to within a tolerance of $\eta$, we must limit deviations of the interaction matrix such that $\|\bm{\Delta\epsilon}\|_F \lesssim \min_\alpha \eta\lambda_1^{(\alpha)}$.

 We can now determine the minimum required interaction specificity by attempting to reduce the number of molecular features, $r \le N$, used to represent the interaction matrix $\bm\epsilon$.
-Doing so yields a low-rank approximation, $\bm{\epsilon_r}$, for the $N \times N$ interaction matrix.
-Here we apply the Eckart--Young--Mirsky (EYM) theorem~\cite{eckart1936rank}, which says that $\|\bm{\Delta\epsilon}\|_F = \|\bm{\epsilon_r} - \bm{\epsilon}\|_F$ is minimized by eliminating the $N-r$ smallest singular values of $\bm\epsilon$.
-Accordingly, the minimum number of molecular features, $r$, that successfully solves the inverse design problem must satisfy
+Doing so yields a rank-$r$ approximation, $\bm{\epsilon_r}$, for the $N \times N$ interaction matrix.
+Here we apply the Eckart--Young--Mirsky (EYM) theorem~\cite{eckart1936rank}, which says that $\|\bm{\Delta\epsilon}\|_F \equiv \|\bm{\epsilon_r} - \bm{\epsilon}\|_F$ is minimized by eliminating the $N-r$ smallest singular values of $\bm\epsilon$.
+We therefore find that the number of molecular features, $r$, must satisfy

+where $\sigma_1 \le \sigma_2 \le \ldots \le \sigma_N$ are the singular values of $\bm\epsilon$, in order to maintain the target molecular compositions.
+In essence, the smallest $N-r$ singular values correspond to dimensions of the molecular feature space that are unnecessary for maintaining the target molecular compositions.

-where $\sigma_1 \le \sigma_2 \le \ldots \le \sigma_N$ are the singular values of $\bm\epsilon$. \eqref{eq:singval-bound}, which relates the singular values of the interaction matrix $\bm\epsilon$ to thermodynamic properties of the coexisting condensates, is the central result of our theoretical approach.
-This equation implies that the inverse design problem can be solved---using the smallest possible number of distinct molecular features---by optimizing $\bm\epsilon$ to simultaneously minimize the smallest singular values and maximize the stabilities of the target condensed phases.
-In this way, our inverse design approach establishes a direct connection between the interdependencies of pairwise biomolecular interactions and the complexity of the phase-separated condensates that they can form, irrespective of specific details of the molecular features in a particular biomolecular system.
+\eqref{eq:singval-bound}, which relates the singular values of the interaction matrix $\bm\epsilon$ to thermodynamic properties of coexisting condensates with prescribed molecular compositions, is the central result of our theoretical approach.
+Importantly, a \textit{minimal complexity} mixture is one with the smallest number of molecular features, $r$, that satisfies \eqref{eq:singval-bound}. \eqref{eq:singval-bound} therefore establishes a direct connection between the interdependencies of pairwise biomolecular interactions and the complexity of the phase-separated condensates that they can form, irrespective of specific details of the molecular features in a particular biomolecular system.